MichaelSail4499/cybereventthree/README.md

 Once you have completed all steps, delete the `.iso` file.
 The virtual machine, which is an emulation of a computer system, will be installed already, so no need to consume disk space!
 It is there simply for installation purposes.

+Virtualbox runs once you turn off your hypervisor.
+Systems like WSL 2 requires hypervisor.
+You'll have to alternate between the commands to run the either system:
+<bcdedit /set hypervisorlaunchtype off
+bcdedit /set hypervisorlaunchtype auto>
+Run the relevant command on powershell with administrator privledges.
+Then, restart the computer.

 ### Alternatives to Kali Linux

 If you need a lightweight alternative, **[Parrot OS](https://parrotsec.org/docs/installation.html)** is your best friend.
 It has a similar toolset and is an equally viable option to Kali Linux.